tmatic-trading/crypto-platform/README.md

         </tr>
         <tr>
             <td>Empty trading history</td>
             <td>This warning may appear when a trade history was requested, the answer was correct, but it was an empty list.
 The warning may appear: 1.
 You have a new account and there is no previous trading activity.
-2. Normally after loading the trading history, the history.ini file contains the time of the last transaction.
+2. Normally after loading the trading history, the env.History (env.History.testnet) file contains the time of the last transaction.
 When you restart Tmatic, you receive this transaction from the exchange again, and the response is not empty.
 If you manually changed the entry in histori.ini to a time later than the time of the last transaction, this warning appears.</td>
         </tr>
         <tr>
             <td>SSL: CERTIFICATE_VERIFY_FAILED</td>